 You are introduced to key debates and concepts in the analysis of power in political contexts and provides you with the tools with which to conduct your own analysis through discussion and case studies.

-This course provides an in-depth study of arguably the key institutions in a function democracy: political parties.
+This short course provides an in-depth study of arguably the key institutions in a function democracy: political parties.
 It examines and critiques their functions and role in democratic politics, their membership and the changing ways in which they organise themselves.

-We encourage both teamwork and independent learning, and develop your communication skills throughout the three years of study.
+We encourage both teamwork and independent learning, and to develop your communication skills throughout the three years of study.
 Many students move on to postgraduate Masters programmes and research degrees.
 We have graduates who work in the UK Parliament, in the field of communications, the civil service and with the NHS or voluntary bodies.
 In recent years, we have had students who have gone to work in the field of law, with think tanks and in journalism.
 Former students have also gone on to enter politics themselves, including running for office and winning elections.

 The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.